 This type is one of the most comfortable types that actually are so elegant and completely cover the breasts, and it could be found at Amoena.

-1. "Do I have to wear one of the previously mentioned bras or I can just quit wearing any?"
+1. "Do I have to wear one of the previously mentioned bras for breast cancer or I can just quit wearing any?"

 It is highly recommended to wear a bra of the mentioned types.
 Quitting wearing a bra at all isn't a preferred option for some cases.
 However, if you don't want to wear the ones mentioned, you can wear any of the ordinary bras that have a soft fabric as long as your doctor didn't advise you otherwise.

-2. "How do I know my new size after undergoing a surgery?"
+2. "How do I know my new bra size after undergoing a breast cancer surgery?"

 Stores that sell breast cancer specialized bras always have special sets of sizes.
 You can even go to the store (or reserve an appointment if it's an online one), for a fitting where a specialist will help you pick sizes suitable for you and try out different fits to select the one you are most comfortable with.